-It's back-to-school season!
 Looking for meals you can toss together with your eyes closed?
-I hear you.
-Even though I don't have any little mouths to feed at home, I love veggie grain bowls.
-No matter how tired I am, I can always manage to whip up some variation of this simple, healthy stuff (which makes great next-day leftovers too).
+We hear you.
+No matter how tired you are, we're betting you can manage to whip up some variation of this simple, healthy stuff (which makes great next-day leftovers too).
 Here are five keys to building a super bowl:

 1. Grains: I like hearty ones like brown rice, quinoa, and whole-wheat pearl couscous (the plump kind).
 Cook a big batch on Sunday, and save 1/2 to 1 cup for each later-in-the-week bowl.